mainlogo

 Oceania Cruises is shedding its “upper premium” positioning in favor of something more aspirational.

 “We’re evolving our branding for Oceania Cruises to better reflect its position in the luxury space and the value it provides relative to land-based alternatives,” said CEO Harry Sommer.
-President Frank Del Rio Jr. added, “Allura will elevate the guest experience even further with new dining concepts, enhanced public spaces, and larger staterooms that align with the expectations of today’s luxury traveler.”
+“We are now shifting our focus to be more brand-oriented and top of the funnel.”

 Advisors should take note: The brand is targeting the luxury land traveler more directly than ever before.